mems/bookmarklets-context-menu/README.md

 — [HTML Design Principles](https://www.w3.org/TR/html-design-principles/#priority-of-constituencies)

 With current implementation, bookmarklet usage is restricted because bookmarklets are not executed as privileged scripts, but as author's script.
-That means bookmarklet are subject to security measures like <abbr title="Content Security Policy">CSP</abbr> and <abbr title="Cross-Origin Resource Sharing">CORS</abbr> which make it use difficile or impossible in some cases.
+That means bookmarklet are subject to security measures like <abbr title="Content Security Policy">CSP</abbr> and <abbr title="Cross-Origin Resource Sharing">CORS</abbr> which make it difficulte to use or impossible in some cases.

 See also [Wiki pages](https://github.com/mems/bookmarklets-context-menu/wiki)